Migrate Actions from to Node.js 16 to Node.js 18

 For Runtime, select

-Write your custom Action in Node 18, test, and deploy when ready.
+Write your custom Actions in Node 18, test, and deploy when ready.

 Upgrade existing Actions

-Existing Actions built on Node 16 can be upgraded to Node 18 Beta and later reverted to a previous version on Node 16 if needed.
-Upgrade Actions to Node 18 Beta by creating and deploying a new version set to use Node 18 Beta as the runtime.
+Existing Actions built on Node 16 can be upgraded to Node 18 and later reverted to a previous version on Node 16 if needed.
+Upgrade Actions to Node 18 by creating and deploying a new version set to use Node 18 as the runtime.